SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Trending.md

 class NotFixed classSolution;
 </div>

 > [!NOTE]
-> More details on the Trend Logging can be found [here](xref:Computer_settings#debug-settings).
+>
+> - For more information on trend logging, see [Debug settings](xref:Computer_settings#debug-settings).
-> More details on following a Cube session via the Client Test tool can be found [here](xref:SLNetClientTest_tracking_dma_communication).
-Tracking the 'Requests/Responses' communication should be sufficient.
+> - For more information on following a Cube session via the SLNetClientTest tool, see [Tracking DMA communication](xref:SLNetClientTest_tracking_dma_communication).
+Tracking the requests and responses should be sufficient.

 ### Write Issue

 <div class="mermaid">